-Publicly funded religious schools (or 'faith schools') make up around a third of our education system.
-This seriously limits choice for parents who do not want a religious education for their children, or do not share the faith of the local school.
+Publicly funded religious schools, or 'faith schools', currently make up around a third of our education system.
+This limits choice for parents who do not want a religious education for their children, or do not share the faith of their local school.

 In order to ensure everyone's right to freedom of religion and belief is respected, we believe all publicly funded schools should be fully inclusive and equally welcoming to children of all religion and belief backgrounds.

 We therefore campaign for an inclusive secular education system in which religious organisations play no formal role.